evkx/evkx.github.io/content/models/skoda/enyaq_iv/enyaq_85x/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 82.0 kWh and a net usable capacity of 77.0 kWh, providing a 5.0 kWh buffer (6.1%) for battery protection.
+The high-capacity battery has a gross capacity of 82.0 kWh and a net usable capacity of 76.6 kWh, providing a 5.4 kWh buffer (6.6%) for battery protection.
 With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 539 to 522 km (335-324 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 14.3 kWh/100 km for the base model and 14.8 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 14.2 kWh/100 km for the base model and 14.7 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 135 kW.
-Charging from 0% to 100% takes approximately 64 minutes, while a more typical scenario from 10% to 80% takes 35 minutes with an average charging speed of 92 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 43%.
-This results in an effective charging speed, including time lost, of 100 kW, with each charging session taking about 19 minutes and 1 seconds.
+The vehicle supports fast DC charging with a maximum power of 175 kW.
+Charging from 0% to 100% takes approximately 61 minutes, while a more typical scenario from 10% to 80% takes 27 minutes with an average charging speed of 118 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 54%.
+This results in an effective charging speed, including time lost, of 113 kW, with each charging session taking about 20 minutes and 23 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 9 hours and 41 minutes.
-This journey would require four charging stops from 2% to 46%, with a total charging time of 82 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 9 hours and 32 minutes.
+This journey would require four charging stops from 6% to 50%, with a total charging time of 73 minutes.

 ### Onboard Charger

 The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 0 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 57 minutes using a home charging setup.

 ### Charge Port